clemcrafts/trumid/README.md

 The event processor, tasked with managing an excessive number of input streams, emerges as another single point of failure.
 This overburdening raises concerns about the system's ability to maintain reliable performance under strain.

 The event processor's role as a central hub for numerous input streams introduces significant risk, making it a bottleneck that could undermine the system's robustness and agility.
 This configuration, by centralizing too much logic and responsibility, limits the potential for efficient data handling and real-time responsiveness.
 Adopting a more modular approach, where duties are distributed among specialized components, could substantially improve the system's ability to evolve and handle diverse workloads with greater resilience.
-### 4. Latency and Inefficiency Induced by SQL Databases
+### 4. Latency and Inefficiency Induced by a SQL Database
-Incorporating SQL databases within a streaming architecture inherently introduces latency.
+Incorporating a SQL database in the middle of a real-time calculation architecture inherently introduces latency.
 This design choice can significantly hinder the real-time processing capabilities essential for the platform's effectiveness and responsiveness.

 The transactional nature of SQL databases, combined with the overhead of ensuring data consistency and integrity through ACID (Atomicity, Consistency, Isolation, Durability) properties, can significantly slow down data processing.
 This can be particularly challenging in scenarios requiring instantaneous data analysis and decision-making, where any delay can compromise the platform's effectiveness and responsiveness.
 As such, while SQL databases offer extensive capabilities for data management, their use in a realtime context must be carefully balanced against the need for speed and efficiency.